-The term "Starworm" is the colloquial name given to the larvae and larviform females found within the genus Diplocladon (Napompeth, 2009).
+The larvae and larviform females in the genus Diplocladonare colloquially named as "Starworms" (Napompeth, 2009).
 This name is derived from the presence of three distinct rows of lights - one dorso-central and two on the lateral sides.
 These rows are created by three small light organs located on adjacent body segments, which emit a continuous yellowish-green glow (Li & Liang, 2008).
 Even though Diplocladon was reported by Gorham in 1883, India and Indonesia have only two reported species within the genus, namely, D. hasseltii Gorham and D. indicum Gorham (Lawrence et al., 2000).
-In India, Pseudothilmanus alatus Pic has been recorded from Uttar Pradesh, and Pseudothilmanus marginatus Pic from Darjeeling (Li & Liang, 2008; Roza, 2020).
+In India, Pseudothilmanusalatus Pic has been recorded from Uttar Pradesh, and PseudothilmanusmarginatusPic from Darjeeling (Li & Liang, 2008; Roza, 2020).

-Certain species of rove beetles under the family Staphylinidae are bioluminescent.
-In Brazil, Costa et al. (1986) first described the morphology and bioluminescence of Staphylinidae larvae, identified as Xantholinus sp. and found the greenish-yellow light on the 8th abdominal segment with a peak wavelength around 568 nm in these larvae.
-Later Rosa (2010) collected this bioluminescent Xantholinus larvae from Cerrado biome of Mato Grosso state, Brazil and found that this larva exhibited a greenish-blue bioluminescence along their dorsal median line, with the pronotum emitting the brightest light.
-Nevertheless, with the passage of time, the luminosity gradually diminished, becoming visible only in conditions of absolute darkness.
+Some of the rove beetle species under the family Staphylinidae are bioluminescent.
+In Brazil, Costa et al. (1986) found the greenish-yellow light on the 8th abdominal segment of Xantholinus sp. with the peak wavelength around 568 nm.
+Later, Rosa (2010) described the greenish-blue bioluminescence from the pronotum along the mid-dorsal line emitting the brightest light.
+This luminosity gradually diminished over time and visible again only under absolute darkness.